 This unit’s primary benefit over many other models on our list is that it requires no additional installation: You simply place it in your garage and turn it on to begin providing warmth.
 In addition, the model’s 20,000 BTU output helps it quickly heat up 400- to 600-square-foot garages, and its 950 cubic feet per minute of ventilation help make sure that your garage isn’t stiflingly hot after an hour or two.

-It’s CARB compliant!
+It’s CARB-compliant!
 That means it meets California standards for emissions and efficiency, so it won’t put more pollutants into the environment.
-A great thing to know if you live in one of those progressive eco-friendly states!
+This a great thing to know if you live in one of those progressive eco-friendly states!

 The best part?
 If you’re looking for the best garage heater in 2022 with high value, then Remington is our top pick.
 According to recent customer reviews, it gives far better performance and looks elegant.